richardraphitaompusunggu/quick-portfolio/index.md

 # Portfolio

 This is my machine learning portofolio that I have done using data that can be found from Kaggle and other websites.
 This portofolio include many problems from different industry and use different algorithm approach to solve the problems.
-I devide the portofolio into 3 parts: **Beginners, Intermediate, Advanced** machine learning project.

 ---
 [1.
 Avocado Prices](https://github.com/richardraphitaompusunggu/datascience_and_machinelearning/blob/master/Avocado%20Prices/Avocado%20Prices.ipynb)